HIPAA Compliance Services for Healthcare Providers in New York City

 We build risk analyses, policies, BAA inventories, and training records structured for actual audit use.
 When HHS or a client requests documentation, you have what you need without an emergency sprint to assemble it.

-For organizations subject to CMMC requirements — particularly healthcare technology vendors supporting Defense health programs — we can coordinate HIPAA and CMMC 2.0 compliance work to avoid duplicating effort across overlapping controls.
-Explore our CMMC consulting services if that applies to your organization.
+For organizations subject to CMMC requirements: particularly healthcare technology vendors supporting Defense health programs.
+We can coordinate HIPAA and CMMC 2.0 compliance work to avoid duplicating effort across overlapping controls.
+Explore our CMMC compliance services in New York City or our broader CMMC consulting services if that applies to your organization.

 Incident Response and Breach Notification